openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The code occupies about 135KB minified and 24KB gzipped.

-This project also provides extensively commented code and 465,000 real-world strings that you can use as a starting point to build your own BCV parser.
+This project also provides extensively commented code and 4.7 million real-world strings that you can use as a starting point to build your own BCV parser.

 ## Usage